 For usage examples and more information, please refer to our docker/README.

-For visualization, please also refer to installation of meshalyzer and locally install meshalyzer because it is not included in the Docker container.
+For visualization, please refer to installation of meshalyzer and locally install meshalyzer because it is not included in the Docker container.

 After making sure the prerequisites are installed, you can build openCARP using CMake (recommended) or the shipped Makefile.